Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-96-tile-flip.md

 "Do they understand what Dataspace *is?* Do they think it is merely a compute network?
 Or have they imagined its more fundamental nature?
 Do you really think they can be made to understand what they are fighting, and why doing so is folly?"
 Poise agreed.

 "They would not have reached this point if they were stupid," Zero replied, calmly.
-"They are merely…incompletely informed.
+"They are merely... incompletely informed.
 I have confident that our logic is inescapable, and that they will see as much when we present it to them."

 "...But you don’t anticipate they’ll be willing to listen unless we fight them."
 Last said.

 "Would we?
 A position of superiority makes it easy to feel confident in ignoring whatever pleas the other side may make as just a desperate attempt at salvaging themselves.
 We must *win this fight* first, then reach out."

 Last moved her head in a complicated way, indicating that she understood and agreed, but had grave misgivings.
-"I have reviewed what is coming, and I have formulated a stratagem I have some confidence in, but…I must warn you, victory is not assured," she said.
+"I have reviewed what is coming, and I have formulated a stratagem I have some confidence in, but...
+I must warn you, victory is not assured," she said.
 "What will we do if they win?"

 Zero looked her in the eye, then singled out the Entity’s avatar and dragged the image of the human female to the front and center, where she stood looking tiny and frail compared to the hulking monsters around her.

 "We *must* make them understand what they are," he said.
 "Even if we all die, even if this is the very end of the Igraens and our Great Work, they cannot be allowed to remain ignorant of what *this* represents.
 Perhaps we have already doomed ourselves to failure.
-But given what we have committed ourselves to, and the terrible things we have done…I for one will not be so selfish as to drag them down with us.
-If they win, our final gift to them will be *understanding.* After that…it will be out of our control."
+But given what we have committed ourselves to, and the terrible things we have done...
+I for one will not be so selfish as to drag them down with us.
+If they win, our final gift to them will be *understanding.* After that... it will be out of our control."

 "...Let us focus on winning, then," Dusk suggested.
 "What more can we do, Last?"

 Last promptly dragged more files into the display for them to review, and Zero took a step back to allow them to plan, contributing where needed.
 For his part, he was satisfied that they had the best possible chance of weathering this assault.
 And at the very least, it would *cost* the allied deathworlders.
-If they had more time to prepare, perhaps they could even turn the momentum, but…
+If they had more time to prepare, perhaps they could even turn the momentum, but...

 Somehow, he knew they would not get the chance.
 It was coming, *soon,* he could feel it like an itch in the back of his mind, and he had learned to *trust* his connection.
 It was hardly ever wrong.

 All he could do was hope that what they already had was sufficient.
-And, if it was not…
+And, if it was not...

-…He would address *that* problem when it was time.
+...He would address *that* problem when it was time.

 ___